IGLADI/AmICompatible/README.md

 ```

 > ℹ️ You will need to wait for the resources to be deleted before running the script again.

-### VM Image Issues

-If you encounter any issue while terraform deploys a specific VM image:

--   Check if your subscription tier is eligible for that image (a lot of images are not available for free plans).
--   Accept TOS when needed:

-    ```bash
-    az vm image terms accept --publisher resf --offer rockylinux-x86_64 --plan 9-base
-    ```

-> ℹ️ We try to keep all TOS commands needed here, if you encounter one not listed here please contribute or open an issue.

 ### Azure Limitations